ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 <div id='req-query-param-id'/>
 #### Request Query Parameters

-The RP-FD will proxy request parameters (e.g. $filter; $expand; $skipToken; etc.) as-is to the Resource Providers.
+ARM will proxy request parameters (e.g. $filter; $expand; $skipToken; etc.) as-is to the Resource Providers.
 It will not delete, modify or add any query parameters before relaying the request.

 <div id='case-insensitivity-req-id'/>
 #### Case Insensitivity for Requests